 Even established “brands” are watching these events carefully.
 Amazon’s private label program for staple products, Amazon Basics, is picking up steam and reported to be growing over 20% year-over-year.
 As Amazon invites CPG companies to join their marketplace, several brands are looking at alternative strategies to build and manage alternative marketplaces and channels.

 Mediocre retailers are already in the fight of their lives for survival.
-It is
+It is time that many other industries played close attention to Amazon.

 Contact us to learn how SPICE can help your business.